raggleton/PythiaPlotter/README.md

 - HepMC files *(e.g. [example/example_hepmc.hepmc](example/example_hepmc.hepmc))*
 - LHE files *(e.g. [example/example_lhe.lhe](example/example_lhe.lhe))*
 - ParticleListDrawer STDOUT as output by CMSSW *(e.g. [example/example_cmssw.txt](example/example_cmssw.txt))*
+- Heppy ROOT files (requires the `GeneratorRelationshipAnalyer` module, see [here]()), *(e.g. [example/example_heppy.root](example_heppy.root))*

 ## What Do I Need:

-- Currently, both python 2.7 and python>=3.4 are supported
+- Currently, both python 2.7 and python>=3.4 are supported (although the Heppy input is only supported by python 2.7 due to ROOT limitations)
 - [`graphviz`](www.graphviz.org) (If the command `which dot` returns a filepath, you will be fine)
+- [`PyROOT`](root.cern.ch) if you want to parse Heppy ROOT NTuples.
+Note that if you are in a virtualenv, you will need to enable global site packages.
+If ROOT cannot be found, then the `--inputFormat HEPPY` options will be disabled.
 - All other required python packages will be installed automatically

 ## How Do I Get It: